 The newest Leblon expression is the limited-release Maison Leblon Seleção Verde.
 Made from the most select sugar cane during the heart of the 2014 harvest, Seleção Verde is a still-strength unfiltered alambique cachaça from the Maison Leblon in Patos de Minas, Minas Gerais.
 With notes of lemongrass, lychee, and fresh citrus.

 For more information, please visit www.leblon.com.

+LEBLON is part of the portfolio of Bacardi Limited, headquartered in Hamilton, Bermuda.
+Bacardi Limited refers to the Bacardi group of companies, including Bacardi International Limited.

 # # #

+©2015 LEBLON Cachaça.
+Product of Brazil.
+Imported by Leblon USA Manhasset, NY.
+Alcohol 40% by volume.